aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "I want you to suck my cock."

-"Ha," she laughed --- a genuine laughed --- she thought the suggestion funny.
+"Ha," she laughed --- genuinely laughed.
+She thought the suggestion funny.
 "No. Not at all.
 Not ever.
 This is a business transaction only.
 If it's not working toward getting me pregnant, we're not doing it."

 He sighed.